voropali1/finance_tracker/README.md

 # Finance Tracker

-Finance Tracker je aplikace pro sledování vlastních financí, konkrétně peněžních výdajů a příjmů.
-Hlavním účelem aplikace je usnadnit sledování vlastních financí.
+Finance Tracker is an application for tracking personal finances, specifically expenses and income.
+The main purpose of the app is to make it easier to track your finances.

-GUI prototyp aplikace je [na webu Figma](https://www.figma.com/design/b6HMMEiGKAHWUgCDRkyFf3/Finance-Tracker?node-id=0-1&t=kgO3v3iZLP6BzUfj-1).
+The GUI prototype of the application can be found [on Figma](https://www.figma.com/design/b6HMMEiGKAHWUgCDRkyFf3/Finance-Tracker?node-id=0-1&t=kgO3v3iZLP6BzUfj-1).

-# 📌 Použité technologie
+# 📌 Technologies Used

 **- Java a Spring Boot**